RajKulk16/Exoplanet-in-DeepSpace/README.md

 > Algorithms used - Deep Sequential Model (ANN), Advanced Ensemble - LightGBM, HistGBM

+> Tuned parameters are stores in the Tuner Params directory (zipped).
+Can be used to study the architecture of the DeepNet model.

 > !
 Warning ! - better run the code in environment with CUDA, CUDNN